bahim22/work/Docs2/AplusDoc.md

 - 1
 - _DHCP_: Dynamic Host Configuration Protocol; is a network management protocol used on IP networks
   - employs connectionless service model, using UDP (UDP port 67 for server and 68 for client)
-  - manages IP settings for devices on its local network, (ex. auto & dynamically assigns IP addys to those devices)
+  - manages IP settings for devices on its local network, (ex. auto & dynamically assigns IP addresss to those devices)
   - auto assigns IP addresses and other communication param to devices connected to the net using a client–server architecture
   - two network components: a centrally installed network DHCP server and client instances of the protocol stack on each device that periodically requests a set of param. from server